mochatech1725/nsbejrsocal/README.md

-# NSBE Jr. Chapter Website
+# NSBE Jr. Southern California Chapter Website

-A modern, responsive website for an NSBE Jr. Chapter built with Vue.js and Quasar Framework.
-This website features a clean design, easy navigation, and an announcements widget that can be integrated with a CMS.
+A modern, responsive website for the NSBE Jr. Southern California Chapter (Region VI) built with Vue.js and Quasar Framework.
+This website features a clean design, easy navigation, and dynamic news and events sections.

 ## Features